jjlin/vaultwarden-shared-hosting/README.md

     $ crontab -e

 Paste the contents of the `crontab` file in this repo into the editor and save it.
-If you cloned this repo into a directory not named `bwrs`, make sure to adjust the path in the crontab directive accordingly.
+If you cloned this repo into a directory not named `vaultwarden`, make sure to adjust the path in the crontab directive accordingly.

 ### Next steps